 Fran Coombs is the managing editor of Rasmussen Reports.

-Doug Schon, Polster, author, political analyst, Fox News uh columnist, and uh welcome uh both of you back to the program.
+And welcome both of you back to the program.

 Thank you.

-Thanks so much, sir.
+Thanks so much, Sean.

 Thanks, Sean.

-Uh, Fran, what do you make?
+Fran, what do you make?

-Number one, I think it was a stroke of genius that Donald Trump unveiled the list of Supreme potential Supreme Court nominees.
+Number one, I think it was a stroke of genius that Donald Trump unveiled the list of potential Supreme Court nominees.

-Uh every single conservative I have spoken with is ecstatic with this list.
+Every single conservative I have spoken with is ecstatic with this list.

 I couldn't agree more.

-I think this will really give the never Trump people pause.
+I think this will really give the Never Trump people pause.

-But uh let me guess it had to be Red State.
+By the way, it had to be Red State.

 Yeah.

-Because maybe even more than what any one president could ever get done.
+Yeah, listen, this is massive because maybe even more than what any one president could ever get done, this is going to impact American culture and society for generations.

 And it's not just one Supreme Court justice.

-I suspect there's gonna be many.
+I suspect there's going to be many.

-Good, yeah, I agree.
+Yeah, I agree.

-The ex-wife of a guy, the radio host that criticized him in Wisconsin, uh, Mike Lee's brother in Utah, uh, uh, you know, a guy with this guy Willett, who was firing out Twitter's attacking Trump.
+The ex-wife of a guy, the radio host that criticized him in Wisconsin, Mike Lee's brother in Utah.

-Uh so it's a very interesting list.
+So it's a very interesting list.

 I also thought it was fairly clever, and I think it's a pool of candidates that's not often considered, and that is state Supreme Court justices are on this list.